epfl-ada/ada-2023-project-dat4k/README.md

 In this final phase, we aim to construct a generalized model based on observed correlations between temporal aspects and movie characteristics.
 The objective is to predict a movie's release season (Autumn, Winter, Spring, Summer) using classifying algorithms.
 Our approach involves:

   - Scaling features to prevent undue importance on larger-scale attributes (e.g., box office revenue vs. movie runtime).
-Encoding categorical features for distance computation in the KNN algorithm and for the logistic regression.
+Encoding categorical features for distance computation in the logistic regression algorithm for example.
   - Randomly dividing the data into training and testing sets.
 The training set is used for model development, while the test set evaluates the model's efficiency.
   - Utilizing correlation-based feature selection to avoid over fitting and reduce computational complexity.
 This process retains features with the most significant variance.
   - Trying three distinct models—Boosted decision trees, logistic regression, and random forest—to find the most accurate one.
 We compare each model's accuracy with different hyperparameters to select the best one.